angelolovatto/gym-industrial/README.md

 # Industrial Benchmark for Gym

-`gym-industrial` is a standalone Python implementation of the [Industrial Benchmark](https://github.com/siemens/industrialbenchmark) for OpenAI Gym.
+`gym-industrial` is a standalone Python re-implementation of the [Industrial Benchmark](https://github.com/siemens/industrialbenchmark) for OpenAI Gym.

 ## Installation